Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Introduction

+However, the extensions of the first and second laws to the stochastic regime in ST are not systematically connected.
+On one hand, entropy acquires a new definition from the perspective of information theory as a raw measure of irreversibility \cite{pelitti,VANDENBROECK20156,Seifert_2005,Seifert_2012,ActiveFields,Fodor_2022}, while stochastic energetics is approached from a different point of view, namely Sekimoto's approach \cite{Sekimoto2010}.
+To reconcile the stochastic first and second laws, we require our model to satisfy thermodynamic consistency, providing a well-defined physical interpretation of entropy beyond its information-theoretic meaning.
+The principle of local detailed balance (LDB) offers precisely this constructive link, which fundamentally stems from the time-reversal symmetry of the microscopic laws of Physics or micro-reversibility, see Ref.~\cite{Maes_LDB}.

+For continuous-time systems, which are the focus of this paper, the principle of LDB manifests in the Langevin equation through the fluctuation-dissipation relation (FDR), in order to ensure thermodynamic consistency.
+We emphasize that throughout this work we refer to FDR as generalized fluctuation-dissipation Einstein relation linking noise and dissipation \cite{Broeck_1,Broeck_2,Polettini, VANDENBROECK20156}, also termed FDR of the second kind, and is not to be identified with the FDR of the first kind as in how the system responds to an external perturbation \cite{Maes_FDR}.
+Note that imposing LDB in the set-up of Markov dynamics implies an FDR of the second kind, which in turn implies a standard FDR of the first kind \textit{near} equilibrium, see Ref.~\cite{Maes_FDR}.

-The goal of this paper is to present a novel approach to the thermodynamically consistent modeling of stochastic finite-dimensional, continuous-time systems.
-To this end, we extend the variational formulation of nonequilibrium thermodynamics presented in Ref. \cite{GBYo2019} to the stochastic regime.
+Thus, the principle of LDB is essential for constructing physically meaningful and thermodynamically interpretable models \cite{ActiveFields,PhysRevX.15.021050,Maes_LDB}.
+While there are different methods to derive FDRs, including fixing the equilibrium distribution in the Fokker-Planck steady state \cite{zwanzig, Kardar2007} or imposing the LDB condition directly \cite{Maes_LDB,ActiveFields}, determining such relations in a general setting in the context of Langevin dynamics remains challenging, and the Einstein relation \cite{Einstein1905} is often assumed by default \cite{Seifert_2012}.
+As a result, the model at hand often lacks a clear thermodynamic interpretation \cite{Maes_LDB}.
+The goal of this paper is to present a novel general and systematic approach to the thermodynamically consistent modeling of stochastic finite-dimensional, Langevin systems.
+To this end, we extend the variational formulation of nonequilibrium thermodynamics presented in Ref. \cite{GBYo2019} to the stochastic regime, thereby establishing a principled connection between ST and analytical mechanics, in line with the growing interest \cite{Beyen_2025}.

 The variational approach in Ref. \cite{GBYo2019} generalizes classical mechanics to include irreversible processes by extending the Lagrange-d'Alembert principle to incorporate entropy production as a nonlinear nonholonomic constraint, with phenomenological laws embedded directly into the constraint structure.
 A key insight of this framework is the introduction of thermodynamic displacements, conjugates to the thermal variables, which provide a natural definition of the variational constraint and generalize earlier notions of thermal displacement.
 The resulting variational structure yields a complete set of evolution equations, formulated as a system of ordinary differential equations (ODEs) for discrete systems, enabling the determination of all system variables at all times.
 It is important to note that this variational formulation consistently recovers Hamilton’s principle in the absence of irreversible processes, and---as a macroscopic description---assumes local thermodynamic equilibrium.